 Differences between McKinsey, BCG and Bain

 McKinsey is the biggest among the three Big 3s.
 Founded by former professor of accounting at the University of Chicago James O. McKinsey in 1926, it is headquartered in New York.
-It has 127 offices around the world and 27,000 employees, 9,000 of them consultants.
-Its annual revenue in 2018 was over $10 billion.
+It has over 130 offices around the world and 38,000 employees, over 10,000 of them consultants.
+Its annual revenue in 2021 was over $15 billion.

 McKinsey has established a stronger presence in emerging markets such as Latin America and Sub-Saharan Africa, though all three are equally strong in Northern America and Europe, with BCG having an edge in parts of Germany.

-McKinsey, which has a hoarier vintage, has always been the undisputed market leader, but Bain, the youngest of the three, has consistently made its mark with its market differentiation and risk-taking talent.
-Bain, meanwhile, comes across as more seasoned by balancing accumulated expertise and bold creativity.
+McKinsey, which is a vintage, has always been the undisputed market leader, but Bain, the youngest of the three, has consistently made its mark with its market differentiation and risk-taking talent.
+BCG, meanwhile, comes across as more seasoned by balancing accumulated expertise and bold creativity.

 McKinsey’s education and technology practices are much stronger than those of BCG or Bain.
 But in private equity, Bain offers more.

 MBB have strong resources and expertise in specific areas, and candidates with different backgrounds usually have a better chance at one of them over the other consulting firms.

 MBB start their recruitment cycle in the fall, targeting MBAs and undergrads at top schools, for their new batch of recruits for the next fall.